canjs/can-set/README.md

 2. Run `npm publish`.
 This should generate the dist folder.
 3. Create and checkout a "release" branch.
 4. Run `git add -f dist`.
-5. Commit the addition and tag it.
-Push the tag.
+5. Commit the addition and tag it `git tag v0.2.0`.
+Push the tag `git push origin --tags`.